-This summer Rent Assist was introduced to increase benefits for both social assistance recipients and low-income workers.
+This summer rent assistant-this summer Rent Assist was introduced to increase benefits to-for both social assistance recipients and low-income workers.
 The new benefit is portable, making it easier to move from welfare to work.
-This year we will continue to make progress on our commitment to increase benefits to 75% of median market rents over four years.
+This year we will continue to make progress on our commitment to increase benefits to 75 per cent of median-market rents over four years.